AD748/File-Management-system/README.md

-# React Js Firebase FIle Management System [V1.0]
+# React Js Firebase FIle Management System

-This is the file management system made with reactjs and frebase. where user cn upload files, create folders and sub folders, and also even user can create file and he/she can edit and save created file.
+This is a file management system made with reactjs and firebase, where a user can upload files, create folders and sub folders.
+User also can create file and edit them and save created file.

-**This is the upgraded version from CRA to VITE, React 18 and Firebase 10 (Tutorial of upgradation coming soon)**

 <a href="https://react-firebase-file-management-system.vercel.app/">Demo Link Vercel</a>